AztecProtocol/aztec-packages/docs/docs/aztec/concepts/circuits/index.md

 - "Is this function allowed to call this function?"
 - "How much gas has been paid, and how much is left?"
 - "Is this contract allowed to read/update this state variable?"
-- "Perform the state read / state write"
+- "Perform the state read/state write"
 - "Execute these opcodes"

 All of these checks have a computational cost, for which users are charged gas.

-Many existing L2s move this logic off-chain, as a way of saving their users gas costs, and as a way of increasing tx throughput.
+Many existing L2s move this logic off-chain to save their users gas costs and increase transaction throughput.

-zk-Rollups, in particular, move these checks off-chain by encoding them in zk-S(N/T)ARK circuits.
-Rather than paying a committee of Ethereum validators to perform the above kinds of checks, L2 users instead pay a sequencer to execute these checks via the circuit(s) which encode them.
-The sequencer can then generate a zero-knowledge proof of having executed the circuit(s) correctly, which they can send to a rollup contract on Ethereum.
-The Ethereum validators then verify this zk-S(N/T)ARK.
-It often turns out to be much cheaper for users to pay the sequencer to do this, than to execute a smart contract on Ethereum directly.
+zk-Rollups, in particular, move these checks off-chain by encoding them in zk-SNARK circuits.
+Instead of paying a committee of Ethereum validators to perform these checks, L2 users pay a sequencer to execute them via the circuits that encode the checks.
+It is often cheaper for users to pay the sequencer for this than to execute a smart contract on Ethereum directly.

 But there's a problem.

-Ethereum (and the EVM) doesn't have a notion of privacy.
+Ethereum (and the EVM) does not support privacy.

-- There is no notion of a private state variable in the EVM.
-- There is no notion of a private function in the EVM.

-So users cannot keep private state variables' values private from Ethereum validators, nor from existing (non-private) L2 sequencers.
-Nor can users keep the details of which function they've executed private from validators or sequencers.
+The EVM does not have the concept of private state variables or private functions.
+This means users cannot keep the values of private state variables hidden from Ethereum validators or from existing (non-private) L2 sequencers.
+They also cannot keep the details of executed functions private from validators or sequencers.

-How does Aztec add privacy?
+# How does Aztec add privacy?

-Well, we just encode _extra_ checks in our zk-Rollup's zk-SNARK circuits!
-These extra checks introduce the notions of private state and private functions, and enforce privacy-preserving constraints on every transaction being sent to the network.
+Aztec addresses this by encoding additional checks in our zk-Rollup's zk-SNARK circuits.
+These extra checks introduce the concepts of private state and private functions, enforcing privacy-preserving constraints on every transaction sent to the network.

-In other words, since neither the EVM nor other rollups have rules for how to preserve privacy, we've written a new rollup which introduces such rules, and we've written circuits to enforce those rules!
+In other words, since neither the EVM nor other rollups have rules for preserving privacy, we have developed a new rollup that introduces such rules and written circuits to enforce them!

-What kind of extra rules / checks does a rollup need, to enforce notions of private states and private functions?
-Stuff like:
+What extra rules and checks does a rollup need to enforce notions of private states and private functions?
+For example:

-- "Perform state reads and writes using new tree structures which prevent tx linkability" (see [trees](../storage/trees/index.md)).
+- "Perform state reads and writes using new tree structures that prevent transaction linkability" (see [trees](../storage/trees/index.md)).
-- "Hide which function was just executed, by wrapping it in a zk-snark"
+- "Hide the executed function by wrapping it in a zk-SNARK"
-- "Hide all functions which were executed as part of this tx's stack trace, by wrapping the whole tx in a zk-snark"
+- "Hide all executed functions as part of this transaction's stack trace by wrapping the entire transaction in a zk-SNARK"

-## Aztec core protocol circuits
+# Aztec core protocol circuits

-So what kinds of core protocol circuits does Aztec have?
+What kinds of core protocol circuits does Aztec have?

-### Kernel Circuits
+## Kernel Circuits

-Read more about the Kernel circuits in the protocol specs [here](../../../protocol-specs/circuits/high-level-topology.md).
+Read more about the kernel circuits in the protocol specifications [here](../../../protocol-specs/circuits/high-level-topology.md).

-### Rollup Circuits
+## Rollup Circuits

 - [Rollup Circuits](../../../protocol-specs/rollup-circuits/index.md)

-#### Squisher Circuits
+## Squisher Circuits

-We haven't fully spec'ed these out, as Honk and Goblin Plonk schemes are still being improved!
-But we'll need some extra circuit(s) to squish a Honk proof (as produced by the Root Rollup Circuit) into a Standard Plonk or Fflonk proof, for cheap verification on Ethereum.
+We haven't fully specified these yet, as the Honk and Goblin Plonk schemes are still being improved!
+However, we will need additional circuits to compress a Honk proof (produced by the Root Rollup Circuit) into a Standard Plonk or Fflonk proof for efficient verification on Ethereum.